lenndewolten/Dequeueable/lib/WebJobs.Azure.QueueStorage.Job/README.md

 ```

 ###  Settings
-The library uses the `IOptions<StorageAccountOptions>` pattern to inject the configured app settings.
+The library uses the `IOptions<JobHostOptions>` pattern to inject the configured app settings.

 Setting | Description | Default | Required
 --- | --- | --- | --- |